-There are no direct costs shown for the service departments, as these costs are by deﬁ- nition incurred in operations and traceable there.
+There are no direct costs shown for the service departments, as these costs are by deﬁnition incurred in operations and traceable there.
 When looking at the three phases of cost allocation, the total cost of $20,000,000 will never change.
 To allocate the last four cost positions of the table above, the following information is provided.